enova/pgl_ddl_deploy/README.md

 ## Limitations and Restrictions
 1. A single DDL SQL statement which alters tables both replicated and non-replicated cannot be supported.
-For example, if I have `include_schema_regex` which includes only '^replicated.*', this is unsupported:
+For example, if I have `include_schema_regex` which includes only the regex `'^replicated.*'`, this is unsupported:
 ```sql
 DROP TABLE replicated.foo, notreplicated.bar;
 ```

-Likewise, this can be problematic if you are using filtered replication:
+Likewise, the following can be problematic if you are using filtered replication:
 ```sql
 ALTER TABLE replicated.foo ADD COLUMN foo_id REFERENCES unreplicated.foo (id);
 ```

 Depending on your environment, such cases may be very rare, or possibly common.
+For example, such edge cases are far less likely when you want to do 1:1 replication of just about all tables in your application database.
+Also, if you are not likely to have relationships between schemas you both are and are not replicating, then edge cases will be unlikely.

 In any case, what will happen if such a statement gets propagated is that it will fail on the subscriber, and you will need to:
 - Manually deploy, if necessary.
 In the example above, you might need to manually run:
 ```sql